 Sumo, Ramen Noodles & Chinese Connection

 We’re going to learn about ramen today and its connection to China and Japan.
-Ramen noodles originated from China.
+Ramen noodles originated in China.
 The Japanese adapted it, resulting in ubiquitous ramen shops all over the country selling ramen noodle soup in many flavors including miso and soy sauce.
 It could be said that ramen is Japanese “fast food” but then the invention of instant ramen by Momofuku Ando brought it to a new level of convenience.

 Ando took instant ramen to a cup form and created Cup Noodles.
 He got the idea from visiting office workers in the United States and saw how they were making use of the instant ramen packets.

-Here’s the line up for today’s post:
+Here’s the lineup for today’s post: